cbeck88/strict-variant/README.md

   // Returns a reference to the stored value.
 If it does not currently have the
   // indicated type, then it is move-assigned with the value "default", and
-  // a reference to that value, within the variant, is returned. template <typename T, typename ...
+  // a reference to that value, within the variant, is returned.
+  // This is noexcept if T is no_throw_move_constructible. template <typename T, typename ...
 Types>
   T & get_or_default(variant<Types...> & v, T def = {});